ytopt-team/ytopt/README.md

 cs.add_hyperparameters([p0, p1, p2])
 ```

-* You can define the method to evaluate a point in the search space [ytopt/benchmark/xsbench-omp/plopper/plopper.py](https://github.com/jke513/ytopt/blob/master/ytopt/benchmark/xsbench-omp/plopper/plopper.py) includes code generation and compiling.
+* You can define the method to evaluate a point in the search space such as [ytopt/benchmark/xsbench-omp/plopper/plopper.py](https://github.com/jke513/ytopt/blob/master/ytopt/benchmark/xsbench-omp/plopper/plopper.py) for code generation and compiling.

 * Note that you can install openmpi openmpi-mpicc openmp for this example:
 ```